February 28, 2021

 3 inputs on your way to product market fit

-Startup is no land for long lasting leaders.
-You either get traction or run out of resources.
-But what happens once you actually get to product market fit?
+Startup is no place for long-term leaders.
+You either get traction or you run out of resources.
+But what happens when you actually get to product-market fit?

 3 inputs on your way to product market fit

-Startup is no land for long lasting leaders.
-You either get traction or run out of resources.
-But what happens once you actually get to product market fit?
+Startup is no place for long-term leaders.
+You either get traction or you run out of resources.
+But what happens when you actually get to product-market fit?

 Featured image for "3 inputs on your way to product market fit"

-Product-market-fit (PMF) marks such a critical turning point in the company lifecycle.
+Product-Market-Fit (PMF) marks a critical turning point in a company’s life cycle.
 Life changes significantly.
 But don’t try to get there too early …

 Product: Trade the fine-tuned product with market knowledge.
-Lean methodology is a must have knowledge.
-Many entrepreneurs who mean to follow the lean methodology get stuck in a product spin, fine-tuning their Minimum Viable Product and neglecting the fact that a product without a market is … not a commercial product.
-Luckily lean methodology thinking pushes the startup towards the market.
-That’s fine.
+Lean methodology is a must.
+Many entrepreneurs who want to follow the Lean methodology get stuck in a product spin, fine-tuning their minimum viable product and neglecting the fact that a product without a market is … not a commercial product.
+Fortunately, lean thinking pushes the startup towards the market.
+That’s a good thing.

-The backside is that the drive towards customer understanding also fertilizes the idea of going to the (mass) market.
-And the problem in that respect is that many startups try scaling to early when they ought to continue obsessively seeking PMF.
+The flip side is that the drive to understand the customer also fuels the idea of going to the (mass) market.
+And the problem is that many startups try to scale too early, when they should be obsessively looking for PMF.

 Why?
-Because these startups have fine-tuned value propositions that target early adopters with a need quite different from that of the pragmatists, who dominate the (mass) market.
-Early adopters are attracted by high-risk, high-reward propositions and are less price sensitive, whereas pragmatists’ motivation is to gain sustainable productivity improvements, from proven applications and market leaders.
-A completely different ball game.
+Because these startups have fine-tuned value propositions aimed at early adopters, whose needs are very different from those of the pragmatists who dominate the (mass) market.
+Early adopters are attracted by high-risk, high-reward propositions and are less price sensitive, whereas pragmatists are motivated by sustainable productivity gains from proven applications and market leaders.
+A very different ball game.

-The number of attempts to describe PMF is proportional with the importance.
-Facts are, there are no definite measures.
-But the majority agrees that startups with a bulls eye product will know and feel it – all of a sudden the market takes off, sales increase, churn is acceptable, and cash starts flowing in.
+The number of attempts to describe PMF is proportional to its importance.
+The fact is, there are no hard and fast measures.
+But most agree that startups with a hit product will know and feel it – suddenly the market takes off, sales increase, churn is acceptable and cash starts flowing in.
 Bonanza!

 After product market fit